Last updated on May 2nd, 2019

 Where will my child reside if I move?

-If you share custody of your child with your co-parent, and you can’t decide among yourselves, the court will typically decide which parent the child remains with.
+If you share custody with your co-parent, and you can’t decide amongst yourselves which school district would be better, the court will typically decide which parent the child remains with.

 If my co-parent moves, will I lose my child?